ispc/ispc/docs/ispc.rst

 replaced with the content of the file split into arguments.
 Note that it *is* allowed for a file to contain a further ``@<filename>`` argument.

-Where a file or environment varaible is split into arguments, this is done based on the arguments being separated by one or more whitespace characters, including tabs and newlines.
+Where a file or environment variable is split into arguments, this is done based on the arguments being separated by one or more whitespace characters, including tabs and newlines.
 There is no means of escaping or quoting a character to allow an argument to contain a whitespace character.